'Over-friendly' seal Spearmint taken to rehab

 Another option would be spending the rest of her life in captivity in a seal sanctuary, the network said.

-The group said the RSPCA will make an informed decision on the seal's future, however, the raised funds would "give her the best possible solution going forward".
+The group said the RSPCA would make an informed decision on the seal's future, however, the raised funds would "give her the best possible solution going forward".

 "The key message throughout has been to give seals space and to not feed them, and we hope this carries through beyond Spearmint's story and prevent this from happening again to another seal," the BDMLR added.